JamesParkNINJA/acf-repeater-tabs/README.md

 Drag and drop the tabs to reorder.

+Click the trash can icon to remove the current tab, and the plus icon to add a new one (as per ACF functionality).

-Hover for half a second, and you will be given the option to "Copy" the current tab, duplicating it and it's contents to a new row at the bottom of your repeater list.
+Hover for half a second on a tab and you will be given the option to "Copy" the tab, duplicating it and it's contents to a new row at the bottom of your repeater list.

+Hover for half a second on the trash can icon, and you will be given the option to remove "ALL ROWS" in the current repeater list with one click.

-This works best with the **"Block"** view, however works with all three (Table, Block, Row).
+This plugin works best with the **"Block"** view, however it does work with all three styles (Table, Block, Row).

 ## Authors